How to Spend One Day in Edinburgh, Scotland

 If you’re a Harry Potter fan, then you definitely have to visit here.
 It’s the inspiration for Rowling’s Diagon Alley!
 Once you see it in person, you can definitely see the parallels between the two.
 The only difference is that this picturesque street is a lot brighter and more cheerful!

 The street is lined with so many shops and great places to eat.
 I stopped into The Boy Wizard, which is a really cool shop filled with a whole bunch of Harry Potter memorabilia.

 This is yet another Harry Potter stop if you’re a fan.
-This church’s graveyard was commonly walked by J.K.
-Rowling, and she drew many of her name inspiration from people who were actually buried here.
+J.K.
+Rowling commonly walked this church’s graveyard, and she drew many of her name inspiration from people who were actually buried here.
 Be sure to look out for the Potters and even the inspiration for Tom Riddle.